 As I listened, I could hear myself saying to her in my head, “Write it down.
 Work through it.
 I promise.
 It will help.”
 And yet, I didn’t say it because I knew it would fall on deaf ears.
-She needed to vent and trusts that she can be honest with me, which I’m keenly aware of.
+She needed to vent and trusts that she can be honest with me.
+She can.

 But still I kept thinking… if only she’d write it down…. let the frustrations, the questions, the a-ha thoughts, even the celebrations (there was one that day – that’s why she called) all have a place to Just Be.

 Are you kidding, Robin?
 It’s not that simple.